One minute

 Typographic ligatures are when multiple characters combine into a single unique character.
-Simplistically, when you type two or more characters and they magically attach to each other.
-Some fonts provide ligatures specifically for software development.
+In simple terms, when you type two or more characters, they magically merge together.
+Some fonts are designed with ligatures specifically for software development, making your code look cleaner and more readable.

-Some free fonts that support ligatures are: JetBrains Mono, Cascadia Code, Fira Code, Losevka, Hasklig, Monoid, Victor Mono.
+Here are some popular free fonts that support ligatures: JetBrains Mono, Cascadia Code, Fira Code, Iosevka, Hasklig, Monoid, and Victor Mono.

-Once you’ve configured the font you’ll need to explicitly enable ligatures.
-This is a separate option and requires you to modify the settings.json file directly.
-You will need to add the "editor.fontLigatures" setting to your settings.json settings file.
-Once this is done your settings should include two lines that look something like this:
+Next, you’ll need to explicitly enable ligatures.
+This requires editing the settings.json file directly.
+Add the "editor.fontLigatures" setting to enable them.
+Your settings should look something like this:

 {